htmicron/ht32sx/README.md

 <br/>

 <a name="msgcorrec"></a>
-### 3. How or where can I check if my device is sending the massages correctly?
+### 3. How or where can I check if my device is sending the messages correctly?
 <hr>

 > If you do not have an account on [**SigFox Backend**](https://backend.sigfox.com/) or haven't registered your device yet, check the [**Account Registration**](#regbackend) or [**Device Registration**](#regdevice) topics.